This information describes what a blood clot is and how it is treated.

 Types of Blood Clots

-There are two types of blood clots that can be dangerous.
+There are 2 types of blood clots that can be dangerous.

-Pulmonary embolism (PE) is a blood clot in an artery of the lung.
-Most of the time, it happens when DVT in the leg travels up to the lungs.
-Once there, it can block the blood flow to an artery, which can cause the oxygen levels in the blood to drop.
-This can cause shortness of breath, chest pain, and severe breathing problems.
+A PE is a blood clot in an artery of the lung.
+Most of the time it happens when a clot in the leg breaks loose and travels up to a lung.
+Once there, the clot can block the blood flow, causing shortness of breath, chest pain, and severe breathing problems.
 PE can cause death if it is not treated quickly.

 Treatment of Blood Clots

 Anticoagulants, or blood thinners, are medications that thin your blood.
 They are the most common treatment for blood clots.
-They help do two things:
+They help do 2 things:

 - Prevent your body from forming new clots

 - Allow your body's own system of breaking up clots to work